 While the Digital Key 2.0 Specification was released in May 2020, the Car Connectivity Consortium is working on a Digital Key 3.0 specification based on Bluetooth LE and Ultra Wideband that would allow for passive, location-aware keyless access.

 With a feature that works over Bluetooth and Ultra Wideband over NFC, the iPhone would be able to be left in a pocket and would still unlock or start a vehicle without direct NFC contact and authentication.
-Apple's iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max feature Ultra Wideband support and would be compatible with this functionality.
+Apple's iPhone 11 and iPhone 12 models feature Ultra Wideband support and would be compatible with this functionality.

 Car Keys Rumors and Coverage